stevedonovan/shmake/readme.md

 The `-n/---needs` flag generally takes a space-separated list of needs - it cannot be used multiply like '-I'.

 (Note: in the initial release of shmake, the format of .need files resembled .pc files as understood by 'pkg-config`.
-However, it was _different_ from .pc file format, and did not allow the flexibility of 'shell everywhere'.
+However, it was _different_ from the actual .pc file format, and did not allow the flexibility of 'shell everywhere'.
 Defining need files as scripts allows for checking for the existence and location of packages; they may also be written in Python or any other language if you feel frustrated.)

 ## A Step Back: Targets